PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/analytics.md

 If you want to delete one or multiple charts / log files, you need to select the corresponding sensors and click on the delete button on this page.
 A delete dialog will open where you need to confirm that you want to delete the data.

+If you want to delete all logs, just click the delete all button right of the delete button.
+No sensors need to be selected for this function.

 ![Delete Dialog to delete sensor log files](../../.gitbook/assets/cbpi4-analytics-delete-logs.png)

 If you confirm to delete the data. the files will be deleted and can't be restored.&#x20;